Signed in as:

 Kay Meyer’s deep respect for farmers is stemmed from being a 4th generation farmer’s daughter watching her grandparents, parents, and brothers be stewards of the land and growing up with her father’s principle of “leaving this place, better than we found it.”
 Regenerative agriculture farming creates healthy soil, healthy plants, healthy people, and healthy communities.
 From the outside looking in, it seems to be a no-brainier, but for farmers to adopt these practices it’s takes a significant mindset shift, a pivot from tried and true “successful” farming practices, costly new equipment, and overcoming many adoption barriers that are inherent in our current agriculture systems and policies.

 Kay’s purpose is to provide the knowledge and tools to help regenerative farmers successfully advocate and adopt these new practices, overcome barriers, and connect farmers to resources they need to achieve these goals.
-Kay has experience in Pacific Northwest dry-land regenerative agriculture environment and challenges, models to make it easier for farmers to adopt change and influence others to change, leadership training and coaching skills, and the ability to leverage diverse perspectives to find common ground to inspire change.
-She calls Colton, Washington, home with her husband Ty, a conservationist, leading bio-farming cohorts, and a proud mom to her children, Jackson and Maggie, who are studying to be the next generation of regenerative ag practitioners and advocates.
+She calls Colton, Washington, home with her husband Ty, a conservationist, leading bio-farming cohorts, and a proud mom to her children, Jackson and Maggie.

-Ben Trollinger is an editor at Chelsea Green Publishing, an independent and 100% employee-owned publishing house based in Vermont.
-Before that, Ben was the editorial director for Acres U.S.A., a venerable organic farming institution where he produced a monthly magazine, edited multiple agricultural book titles and served as the host of the Tractor Time podcast.
+Ben Trollinger is the editor in chief at Pikes Peak Publishing, a group of nonprofit newspapers in Colorado.
+Previously, he was an editor at Chelsea Green Publishing, an independent and 100% employee-owned publishing house based in Vermont.
+Before that, Ben was an editor at Chelsea Green Publishing, and editorial director for Acres U.S.A., an organic farming institution where he produced a monthly magazine, edited multiple agricultural book titles and served as the host of the Tractor Time podcast.
 He’s also a recovering (but awarding-winning!) newspaper editor and a father of two children.
 In his free time, he likes hiking up steep trails, playing guitar (but never at parties), gardening, fermenting things, and trying to identify as many plants and mushrooms as he can in the forest that surrounds his home in the Colorado Rockies.
 He reads widely and voraciously on everything from gardening, farming, health, and ecology to obscure religious texts, bleak Russian novels, and nonfiction works on governmental malfeasance.

 Improving our food supply starts with the people in charge of growing our food and protecting our ecosystems.